Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Introduction

-In the evolving landscape of face recognition technology, a critical issue has emerged: the need to balance privacy preservation with the utility of data.
-This challenge is particularly acute in the context of representation learning, where protecting individual privacy often conflicts with the demand for high-quality data analysis.
-Existing solutions in privacy-preserving representation learning face recognition approaches do not address the inherent information-theoretic trade-off between privacy and utility.
-This gap in the existing approaches underscores the importance of exploring new methodologies that can pave the way to \textit{understanding}, \textit{quantifying} and \textit{mitigating} privacy risks for face recognition systems.
+\IEEEPARstart{I}{n} face recognition, an important challenge is to balance privacy preservation with utility.
+This challenge is particularly relevant in representation learning, where improving privacy often comes at the cost of reducing the usefulness of the learned representation for downstream tasks.
+Existing privacy-preserving representation-learning approaches for face recognition do not explicitly characterize this privacy--utility trade-off from an information-theoretic perspective.
+This limitation motivates the development of methods for \textit{identifying}, \textit{quantifying}, and \textit{mitigating} privacy risks in face recognition systems.

-Our research introduces a novel approach to this problem by applying the information-theoretic Privacy Funnel (PF) model to face recognition systems\footnote{This manuscript extends our paper accepted at the 2024 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP'24) \citep{razeghi2024dvpf}.}.
-We propose a new method for privacy-preserving representation learning within an end-to-end training framework.
-This approach quantifies the trade-off between obfuscation and utility through logarithmic loss, generalizable to other loss functions for positive measures, effectively integrating the principles of information-theoretic privacy with face recognition technology.
-The adaptability of our framework with recent advancements in face recognition networks, including AdaFace and ArcFace, highlights its relevance and applicability in current technological contexts.
+Our work studies this problem through the lens of the information-theoretic Privacy Funnel (PF) model applied to face recognition systems.
+We develop an end-to-end framework for privacy-preserving representation learning, in which the privacy--utility trade-off is quantified under logarithmic loss.
+The formulation can also be extended to other loss functions on positive measures.
+This provides a principled way to connect information-theoretic privacy with representation learning in face recognition.
+The proposed framework is compatible with recent face recognition architectures, including AdaFace and ArcFace, and can therefore be integrated with current face recognition pipelines.